Salmon and trout fishing in Scotland

 Below Faskally, the river is a large freestone river and it contains

 large numbers of brown trout and grayling.
+The River Tummel is probably the best value spring salmon fishing available in Scotland.

 West Haugh and Dunfallandy salmon fishing